a is a performative study of portrait, dedication, concentration and digital video medium.

 I produced it according to a set of simple rules.
-From January 1 2005 to January 1 2006 I photographed my self-portrait every day.
-Framing the face frontally in macro mode, I took between ten to thirty photographs each day and selected one, which makes a total of 365 photographs.
-I made the video by morphing the pairs of selected photographs in chronological order, with the interval of 25 frames (one second in PAL) for each morph.
-I created the sound by modulating the analogue record crackle with sine wave frequency ranging from 25Hz to 9125Hz for 365 seconds.
-Video is presented as a looped, high resolution, large scale horizontal wall projection, and the audience views it lying laterally.
-Sound is played through a sound system from the back of the audience.
+From January 1 2005 to January 1 2006, I took selfies every day.
+Framing the face frontally in macro mode, I took between ten to thirty photographs each day and selected one, which makes a total of 365 images.
+I made the video by morphing the pairs of images chronologically, with a length of 25 frames (one second in PAL) for each morph.
+I created the sound by modulating the analog record crackle with sine wave frequency ranging from 25Hz to 9125Hz for 365 seconds.
+The video is presented as a looped, high-resolution, large-scale horizontal projection, and the audience views it lying laterally.
+Sound plays through a sound system in the back of the installation space.

 a investigates the capacity of the portrait to function simultaneously as a visual representation and as an event whose perceptual, cognitive and emotional qualities induce identification and self-reflection in the viewer.
 Because of its anthropological import the human face, if presented in the right way, easily sets off projective interaction even if it is not identified by the viewer.
 In that sense, a proposes the portrait as a symbolic mirror.